iconsumeplutonium/personal-website/src/content/blog/post-1.md

 </div>

 <details>
 <summary>Interlude: gt_globe and other celestial bodies</summary>

-Now it was at this point that I got distracted and starting looking at the `enwiki-latest-geo_tags.sql` table from earlier and noticed that there was a column called `gt_globe` that could not be null, i.e. it must be present for every single set of coordinates.
+Now it was at this point that I got distracted and starting looking at the `enwiki-latest-geo_tags.sql` table from earlier again.
+I noticed that there was a column called `gt_globe` that could not be null, i.e. it must be present for every single set of coordinates.
 I ran it for the first 10 set of coordinates

 ```sql
 MariaDB [wikipedia]> select gt_globe from geo_tags limit 10;